national-voter-file/national-voter-file/README.md

 * All available via an easy-to-consume REST API
 * For thousands to use our voter file to power their campaigns' donation, canvassing, and phonebanking efforts!

+## What about privacy?

+We realize that voter files contain a lot of sensitive information.
+That's why we will make sure that organizations that use the voter file are candidates or politically oriented nonprofits that would have a reason to organize voters--not businesses and individuals trying to profit or use your personal information for malicious purposes.

+The problem we're trying to solve is that the two major political parties each control their own versions of this information that grassroots candidates without their approval can't access easily.
+We want to make sure that these candidates and organizations who want to use it for appropriate purposes are able to.

+## Will this data be publicly available?

+No. The access will be restricted to the political candidates and issue-based nonprofits, and will not be publicly available on search engines.

 ## How does it work?

 Glad you asked!
 Simple, we: